 Global Energy Monitor’s Global Wind Power Tracker uses a two-level system for organizing information, consisting of both a database and wiki pages with further information.
 The database tracks individual wind farm phases and includes information such as project owner, status, installation type, and location.
 A wiki page for each wind farm is created within the Global Energy Monitor wiki.
 The database and wiki pages are updated annually.

-Announced: Proposed projects that have been described in corporate or government plans but have not yet taken concrete steps such as applying for permits.
+Announced: Proposed projects that have been described in corporate or government plans or media releases but have not yet taken concrete steps such as applying for permits.

 Construction: Site preparation and equipment installation are underway.